|

 Later I learnt other observers had seen it moving over the northern outskirts of Henley in the mid morning and it then moved further into Oxfordshire being seen late morning between Lower and Middle Assendon.
 After that it was not seen for the rest of the day despite people searching all over The Chilterns.

-I went back to Remenham the next day, Sunday to meet Adrian who was driving from Essex and naturally many more people had made the effort to come and try to see the eagle after the excitement of the day before.Matters became ever more chaotic and slightly hair raising alongside the busy road as many more people than yesterday broached the hedge and upwards of seventy cars parked on the wide grass verge by the road.I stood under the familiar oak tree with some of my Oxonbirder chums but there was no sign of the eagle nor were there nearly as many kites as yesterday.
+I went back to Remenham the next day, Sunday, to meet Adrian who was driving from Essex and found many more people had made the effort to come and try to see the eagle after the excitement of the day before.Matters became increasingly chaotic and slightly hair raising alongside the busy road as many more people than yesterday broached the hedge and upwards of seventy cars parked on the wide grass verge by the road.I stood under the familiar oak tree with some of my Oxonbirder chums but there was no sign of the eagle nor were there nearly as many kites as yesterday.

 A Peregrine perched in the tree the eagle had flown over yesterday and a Sparrowhawk flew high over the road.
 Fieldfares and Redwings began to appear in the open sky above the autumnal trees but did not stop.